Snake plants (Dracaena trifasciata) are admired among houseplants for their gorgeous slender foliage with yellow stripes.

 - Or a mixture of soil and Perlite (40%)

 The above-mentioned is not compulsory because you can also use a mixture you have heard from your friends, relatives, or nursery owners.

 Is there any other way you can grow Snake Plant?

 Yes, there is.
 They can be grown from leaves in a glass half full of water with the help of propagation.

 But first, the snake plant’s leaves must be propagated, and the base of these leaves must be underwater.

 After 20 days, you will see some rooting, but more often, after 30 days.

 During these days, the water will change its color.
 When you observe this, you will have to change the water.

 After 90 days, you will see lots of roots.
-This indicates you have to do repotting of the leaves in a mixture that contains Coco Peat and garden soil or you can do repotting in your favorite mixture.
+This indicates you have to repot the leaves in a mixture containing Coco Peat and garden soil, or you can do repotting in your favorite mixture.